-Cauliflower is a summer plant.
+Cauliflower is one of the vegetables that deserves a regular rotation in your diet, it contains a lot of nutrients, including vitamins and minerals.
+Now that you want to grow Cauliflower plant at home, well you have taken a good step towards organic vegetation and will surely be looking for a guide from its initial stage i.e., seedlings and here it is, a step by step instructions to be kept in mind and follow while growing Cauliflower in your garden patch/container.
+Cauliflower is a cool weather plant.
 It is grown for its edible buds which form a solid head atop single stalks.
 Heads are sometimes called curds.
 Heads can be cream, white, purple, or green colored.
-Broccoflower is a hybrid cross between a cauliflower and a broccoli; broccoflowers have green heads.
+Broccoflower is a hybrid cross between a cauliflower and a broccoli; broccoli flowers have green heads.

 Cauliflower grows best in rich, well-drained, moisture-retentive soil with a pH within the 6.5 to 8.0 range.
-Plant cauliflower in full sun.
+Grow cauliflower plant in full sun.
 Broccoflower prefers partial shade.
 Add aged compost to planting beds before planting.

-- Buy cauliflower seeds which is dark brown in color and has round shape.
-Springs and summers are the best season to grow them.
+- Buy cauliflower seeds which are dark brown in color and has round shape.
+Spring and summers are the best seasons to grow them.

 - Keep the soil moist but not wet.
 Once the seeds sprout, place the pots near a sunny window or under a grow lamp.
-It requires 50 and 80 degrees Fahrenheit.
+It requires about 50 to 80 degrees Fahrenheit.

 - After the seedlings reach 2 inches tall, thin the seedlings to one plant in the pot.
 Keep the seedlings in six to eight hours of sun every day.